Sathwik-pabba/Adidas_Sales_Dashboard/README.md

 # 👟 Adidas Sales Dashboard

-## 🧠 Project Objective
+## 📊 Project Overview

+This project analyzes Adidas sales data to extract valuable business insights using Power BI.
+The dashboard provides a comprehensive view of sales performance across regions, retailers, product categories, and sales methods.

+---

+## 🧩 Problem Statement

-To analyze Adidas sales data and build an interactive Power BI dashboard highlighting key KPIs, sales trends, and performance metrics across products, retailers, and regions.
-This helps understand product performance and drive sales strategies in the e-commerce domain.
+To analyze Adidas sales data and identify patterns in customer preferences, sales performance across regions, and product category contributions.
+The goal is to uncover actionable insights that can drive better decision-making and improve overall sales strategy.

 ---